Vinnygeek/AIProject/README.md

 * The individual path contains circles.
 * The individual returns to a previously point, indicating that it took a deadend path somehow.
 * If the individual doesn't hit the objective at all, it will be penalized with the worst fitness value.

-## Ant Colony Optmization
-parallel to the GA method prescribed before, the ACO lies on the Evolutionary Algorithm class as well.